elva-labs/braincells/docs/serverless-challenges/event-driven/fan-out.md

   :answers="['Ignoring all errors', 'Stopping all consumers if one fails', 'Handling partial failures', 'Reducing the number of consumers']"
   :correctAnswer="2"
   :answerInfo="[
-  'Ignoring all errors is not a good practice and can lead to data loss or inconsistencies.', 'Stopping all consumers when one fails defeats the purpose of the Fan-out Pattern and reduces system resilience.', 'Correct!
+  'Ignoring all errors is not a good practice you silly goose.', 'Stopping all consumers when one fails defeats the purpose of the Fan-out Pattern and reduces system resilience.', 'Correct!
 In a Fan-out Pattern, it\'s important to handle partial failures where some consumers might fail while others succeed.
 This ensures overall system resilience.', 'Reducing the number of consumers is not a solution to error handling and goes against the scalability benefits of the Fan-out Pattern.'